Polynomial degeneration and the Poisson geometry of truncated polynomials: Review of hypersurface algebroids

-One of the results of \cite{foliationpaper} is a Riemann-Hilbert style classification of hypersurface algebroids for $(W,M)$ in terms of $G_{k}$-representations of the fundamental group $\pi_1(W)$.
+In \cite{foliationpaper} we prove a Riemann-Hilbert correspondence for hypersurface algebroids.
+This classifies HS algebroids for $(W,M)$ in terms of $G_{k}$-representations of the fundamental group $\pi_1(W)$.
 We briefly recall the relevant aspects of this classification.